timheuer/taglib-sharp-portable/README.md

 TagLib#.Portable
 =====================

+This is a fork of the popular TagLib# project.

+> TagLib is a library for reading and editing the meta-data of several popular audio formats.
+Currently it supports both ID3v1 and ID3v2 for MP3 files, Ogg Vorbis comments and ID3 tags and Vorbis comments in FLAC, MPC, Speex, WavPack TrueAudio, WAV, AIFF, MP4 and ASF files.

-This is a fork of the popular TagLib# project re-implemented as a .NET Portable Class Library (PCL) targeting the following .NET target profiles:
+This is re-implemented as a .NET Portable Class Library (PCL) targeting the following .NET target profiles:

 * .NET Framework 4.5+
 * Windows 8+